scionproto/scion/doc/DRKeyInfra.md

     3. end host → end host:
     Key Derivation: K_{A:H_A→B:H_B}^prot = PRF_{K_{A→B}} ( “prot” | H_A | H_B )

-In the latter case, where key derivation should be performed by non-AS entities, we introduce an intermediate step:
+In the latter case, where key derivation should be performed by AS-owned entities, we introduce an intermediate step:

     SV_A
      |